 The structural rehabilitation of existing suspended road infrastructure is a hot topic around the world.
 Often, it’s possible to perform maintenance to bring these structures in line with current safety standards, but the intervention depends on the level of knowledge that can be acquired about the infrastructure in question.
 However, with this data, a numerical model can be created to analyze the behavior of the structures and determine their stresses.
 Meanwhile, the geometric model allows the study of connections, nodes, and structural elements.
-To illustrate this, engineer Francesco Fanigliulo from Studio di Ingegneria delle Strutture in Cosenza shares his insights on utilizing a 3D Building Information Modeling (BIM) model, developed with Allplan and Allplan Bridge, for the comprehensive rehabilitation of two viaducts in Italy.
+To illustrate this, engineer Francesco Fanigliulo from Studio di Ingegneria delle Strutture in Cosenza shares his insights on utilizing a 3D Building Information Modeling (BIM) model, developed with ALLPLAN and ALLPLAN Bridge, for the comprehensive rehabilitation of two viaducts in Italy.

 Project Background